TheMaster1127/HTVM/README.md

     *   **The Creator's Perspective:** Correct.
 OSP (Ordinal Struct Programming) is a distinct concept detailed in the main HTVM documentation (which is generated based on your custom language configuration).
 The README serves as an overview and links to deeper resources.

 7.  **Concern: Maintenance Burden**
-    *   *The Question:* Maintaining correct transpilation for 15 evolving languages seems like a massive task.
+    *   *The Question:* Maintaining correct transpilation for 3 evolving languages seems like a massive task.
     *   **The Creator's Perspective:** It's significant, but manageable:
         *   **Bootstrapping:** Ensures the core C++/JS targets stay robustly maintained.
         *   **Practical Usage:** Most users will target only one language at a time and only some handful of users will handle 2 or even more languages at a time for a given project.
 Maintenance can be prioritized based on usage and reported issues.
-It's not typically necessary for all 15 to be perfectly up-to-the-minute simultaneously for every user.
+It's not typically necessary for all 3 to be perfectly up-to-the-minute simultaneously for every user.

 8.  **Concern: Hype vs. Reality**
     *   *The Question:* The enthusiastic tone ("revolution," "insane") sets very high expectations for an unfinished project.
     *   **The Creator's Perspective:** The enthusiasm is genuine, born from using HTVM and believing in its potential to solve real problems and offer unprecedented flexibility.
 While ambitious, the claims are based on the implemented design, the bootstrapped foundation, and the clear path forward.
 The "insanity" refers to the level of customization and multi-target power, which is truly unique.

-9.  **Concern: "Reliably transpiling to 15 different languages is impossible.
-How can HTVM handle the massive differences in concurrency, type systems, and standard libraries?"**
+9.  **Concern: "Reliably transpiling to 3 different languages is impossible.
+How can HTVM handle the massive differences in type systems, and standard libraries?"**
-    *   **The Question:** How can HTVM possibly generate idiomatic code for Go's `goroutines`, JavaScript's `async/await`, and C++'s threading from a single syntax?
+    *   **The Question:** How can HTVM possibly generate idiomatic code for JavaScript's `async/await`, and C++'s threading from a single syntax?
 It seems like a classic "leaky abstraction" that will fail in the real world.
     *   **The Creator's Perspective: This is a fundamental misunderstanding of HTVM's philosophy.**
         HTVM is **not** designed to be a magical, universal abstraction layer for every feature in every language.
 That *would* be impossible.
 Instead, HTVM is designed as a **hybrid system** that provides a hyper-efficient core language for the 90% of code that is common (loops, variables, functions, control flow), while seamlessly delegating platform-specific tasks to the native language.